apache/flink-ml/docs/content/docs/operators/feature/vectorslicer.md

 under the License.
 -->

-## Vector Slicer
+## VectorSlicer

-Vector Slicer transforms a vector to a new feature, which is a sub-array of the original feature.
+VectorSlicer transforms a vector to a new feature, which is a sub-array of the original feature.
 It is useful for extracting features from a given vector.

 Note that duplicate features are not allowed, so there can be no overlap between selected